osmdroid/osmdroid/README.md

 *  Integrated Cache Management tools for off-line maps
 *  and more...

-Have a look to the [Features](https://github.com/MKergall/osmbonuspack/wiki/features).
+Have a look to the [samples](https://github.com/MKergall/osmbonuspack/wiki/Home), and to the [features](https://github.com/MKergall/osmbonuspack/wiki/features).

 The [OSMNavigator](https://github.com/MKergall/osmbonuspack/wiki/OSMNavigator) application demonstrates the use of these classes.
 This is a generic-purpose Map/Navigation tool, including a KML viewer and editor.